pnp/PnP/Solutions/AspNetCore.Authentication/README.md

 # OfficeDevPnP.Core.Framework.Authentication
-An ASP.NET Core implementation of the TokenHelper and SharePointContext classes for use in SharePoint Apps
+An ASP.NET Core implementation of the TokenHelper and SharePointContext classes for use in SharePoint Add-ins that run on ASP.NET Core.

 This library (and sample) demonstrates how to get ASP.NET Core provider-hosted apps authenticated through SharePoint.

 ### Summary ###
 The PnP solution includes the following projects:
-- OfficeDevPnP.Core.Framework.Authentication - The DNX assembly port with the necessary ASP.NET Core authentication middleware and authentication handler.
+- OfficeDevPnP.Core.Framework.Authentication - The .NET Core assembly port with the necessary ASP.NET Core authentication middleware and authentication handler.
 - AspNetCore.Mvc.StarterWeb - A sample ASP.NET Core web application demonstrating how to consume the above library and build a SharePoint provider-hosted app that can get SharePoint data
 - AspNetCore.Mvc.SharePointApp - A sample SharePoint app to make deployment and testing easier